In addition to Faculties of Graduate Studies and Arts requirements, the Department requires:

 Master of Arts

-a) Competence in sociological statistics, methods of sociological research, and sociological theory demonstrated by completing Sociology 611; 613 or 615; and 631.
+a) Competence in sociological statistics, methods of sociological research, and sociological theory demonstrated by completing Sociology 611; 613, 615 or an alternative methods course offered by the Sociology Department; and 631.

-b) Completion of 6 units of electives at the 600 or 700 level; at least 3 units of elective must be a Sociology Department offering in a substantive area.
+b) Completion of 6 units of electives on substantive topics at the 600 or 700 level; at least 3 units of elective must be a Sociology Department offering.

 c) Completion of Sociology 602 - Training in Professional Sociology and successful preparation and completion of a thesis prospectus.